What is a Supervisor?

 Clinical Supervisors

-Supporting the trainee - all Clinical Supervisors:
+Supporting the postgraduate doctor in training - all Clinical Supervisors:

-• Support the trainee in various ways:
+• Support the postgraduate doctor in training in various ways:

 • direct supervision, in the operating theatre, the ward or the consulting room